weishangkai/weishangkai.github.io/content/it/web/front-end/how_to_build_a_blog.md

 ---
 layout: default
-title: Template for this blog
+title: How to build a blog
 description:
 ---